redhatdemocentral/rhcs-vacation-request-demo/README.md

 Install on OpenShift (OCP)
 --------------------------
-1. First ensure you have an OpenShift container based installation, such as one of the followling installed first:
+1. (OPTIONAL) First ensure you have an OpenShift container based installation, such as one of the followling installed first:

     - [OCP Install Demo](https://github.com/redhatdemocentral/ocp-install-demo)